 Tube Guitar Amp Overdrive

 While distortion is to be avoided at all costs in audio amplifiers, it is the most important aspect of guitar amplifier design.
 The primary reason tube guitar amplifiers are favored over solid state amps is their overdrive tone.
 Very few people can tell the difference between a high quality tube and solid state guitar amp in a blind test when playing clean.
 But push the amp into overdrive distortion and the difference can be stark.
-Tube overdrive tends to exhibit softer, asymmetric clipping, time-variance and nonlinear distortion that is almost impossible to mimic using solid state devices.
+Tube overdrive tends to exhibit softer, asymmetric clipping, even order harmonic distortion with time-variance and nonlinear distortion that is almost impossible to mimic using solid state devices.
 Electrical engineers will tell you that solid state amplifiers can faithfully mimic tube clean and overdrive tone but I say why bother with something that is trying to mimic the real thing.
 So I admit up front I have a tube guitar amplifier bias.

 NOTE: On this page I do not use "conventional current flow."
 Conventional flow assumes current flows from positive to negative because Benjamin Franklin guessed wrong on the direction of electron flow.
-On this page I describe the actual flow of electrons from negative to positive and from cathode to plate because with tubes it's important to understand the actual movement of electrons through the circuit.
+On this page I describe the actual flow of electrons from negative to positive and from cathode to plate because with tubes I believe it's important to understand the actual movement of electrons through the circuit.

 Table of Contents